Support Your Mood with Breathing, Sleep, and a Healthy Diet

 - Don’t nap for more than 30 minutes during the day.
 Beyond 30 minutes, daytime naps (particularly after 3 PM) can make it harder to sleep during the night.

 If you’re not sure of your sleep quality, try a sleep app (which may involve a wearable sleep tracking device) to track how it changes over time.
+There are also many sleep support products available to help you get the rest you deserve.

 Your diet impacts every part of your health, from sleep to mood to the immune system.
 Removing some triggers for mood concerns and focusing on nutrient-dense foods that promote mental health can make a big difference for your emotional resilience.